jlgerber/rustclass/lesson_04.md

 }
 ```

-Notice that int_iter takes a "self", not a &self.
+Notice that into_iter takes a "self", not a &self.
 That means it consumes self when called on non references.

 What does this all mean?
 Lets develop an intuition by looking at Vec in the standard library.
 And specifically the [IntoIterator](https://doc.rust-lang.org/1.25.0/std/vec/struct.Vec.html#impl-IntoIterator) signature.
 First, we will find that there isn't just one implementation.
 While Rust does not have function overloading, it does have trait overloading.